Powerlearnproject/se-assignment-5-Andrea-tailas/README.md

 The Activity Bar is located on the far left side of the VS Code window.
 It provides access to different views and features through a series of icons.(The purpose of the Activity Bar is to provide quick navigation between these different functionalities, enhancing workflow efficiency).
 The default icons include

-Explorer: Shows a tree view of your project files and folders.
+.Explorer: Shows a tree view of your project files and folders.
-Search: Allows you to search for files and content within your project.
+.Search: Allows you to search for files and content within your project.
-Source Control: Integrates with version control systems like Git.
+.Source Control: Integrates with version control systems like Git.
-Run and Debug: Provides debugging controls and configurations.
+.Run and Debug: Provides debugging controls and configurations.
-Extensions: Lets you browse, install, and manage extensions.
+.Extensions: Lets you browse, install, and manage extensions.
 (b).
 SIDE BAR

 The Side Bar is adjacent to the Activity Bar and changes its content based on the selected Activity Bar icon:(This provides detailed views and controls for the selected activity, allowing for efficient management and navigation).

-File Explorer: Lists all files and folders in your current project.
+.File Explorer: Lists all files and folders in your current project.
-Search Results: Shows results from a search query.
+.Search Results: Shows results from a search query.
-Source Control Panel: Displays version control status, changes, and controls.
+.Source Control Panel: Displays version control status, changes, and controls.
-Run and Debug Panel: Offers debugging options and configurations.
+.Run and Debug Panel: Offers debugging options and configurations.
-Extensions Panel: Lists installed extensions and allows you to search for new ones.
+.Extensions Panel: Lists installed extensions and allows you to search for new ones.
 (c).
 EDITOR GROUP

 The Editor Group is the central part of the VS Code interface where you write and view code.
 It supports multiple tabs and split views, allowing you to: